 We believe that when the foundations are out of balance it can cause consequences.
 These consequences are expressed by the body with vitamin deficiencies, hormone imbalance, adrenal fatigue, inflammation, and immune system dysfunction.
 Through a series of interviews, food and mood journals, and the Nutritional Analysis Questionnaire we can discover where your deficiencies are.
-Many NTPs see clients in person also preform the Functional Evaluation, which is a physical of sorts.
+Many NTPs see clients in person also perform the Functional Evaluation, which is a physical of sorts.
 While I trained in this, my practice will be solely online because it’s where I operate.

-We are NOT doctors, nurses or dietitians.
+We are NOT doctors, nurses, or dietitians.
 We don’t diagnose or treat disease.
 But we can work WITH YOU, helping you make choices that can resolve chronic issues you are dealing with.
 A common side effect of a proper diet with proper digestion is just that… true health!

-How Does This Differ From A Classical Nutritional Education
+How Does This Differ From A Classical Nutritional Education?

-Think of it like this… when you have issues you have not been able to resolve by working with conventional health practitioner’s… which is A LOT OF US HERE, we seek ALTERNATIVE solutions.
+Think of it like this… when you have issues you have not been able to resolve by working with conventional health practitioners… which is A LOT OF US HERE, we seek ALTERNATIVE solutions.

 Think of NTP’s as an alternative to traditional dietitians who are more about weight loss or Standard American Diet (SAD).
 The curriculum is very paleo-friendly and promotes a fat-burning metabolic state.
 It has a lot of science and a little bit of w00-w00.

 This is a certificate program, not a college degree.
-I looked at several master’s programs and could not find something which would support the kind of real food first, un-diet approach I was looking for.
+I looked at several master’s programs and could not find something which would support the kind of real food-first, un-diet approach I was looking for.
 I looked into several online health coaching and nutrition programs, and time and time again the NTA’s message resonated with me.
 There are thousands of working Nutritional Therapy Practitioners all over the country with thriving businesses and helping so many people.

-Why Did I Choose The NTA?
+Why Did I Choose The Nutritional Therapy Association?